 This program-driven, Lighter, Quicker, Cheaper ("LQC") approach from events, to exhibitions, to temporary markets, pop-up food stalls, performances, and seasonal and cultural events could define Brooklyn to the world.

 We want to hear from you!
-This post is intended to lead to a discussion that we hope, ultimately, will pave the way for a dramatic transformation of the downtown core of Brooklyn.
+This post, along with other efforts, add to a discussion that we hope, ultimately, will pave the way for a dramatic transformation of the downtown core of Brooklyn, and our nearby neighborhoods.